Dev Basics Lesson 1 of 3

 • mv old.txt new.txt — Move or rename a file

-A path is the address of a file or folder.
+A path specifies the location of a file or directory within the filesystem hierarchy.

-• Absolute path: Full address from root — /Users/you/projects/app
+• Absolute path: Full path from the filesystem root — /Users/you/projects/app

-• Relative path: From current location — ./src/index.js or ../config
+• Relative path: Path relative to the current working directory — ./src/index.js or ../config

 Key Takeaways

-• mkdir, touch, rm, cp, mv — manage files
+• mkdir, touch, rm, cp, mv — file management